tydaeus/notes/windows/add_to_context_menu.md

 Note: unlike listed in guide, it looks like backslashes do not need to be doubled.
 However, the command path and the %1 parameter should probably be quoted if there's any chance of spaces being present.

-Note: Some registry file types don't appear to allow new context items to be added to them?
-Maybe a feature of `_auto_file` types that were generated automatically?
-EditFlags was added to the file type I'm using as a test case, but hiding it doesn't appear to modify this behavior.
+Note: Some registry file types don't appear to allow new context items to be added to them.
+It appears that these files need to have the `shell/{CommandName}/command` structure added to their extension as it is listed within `HKEY_CLASSES_ROOT\SystemFileAssociations\`.